 The GRAMMY Award is voted on by the Recording Academy's voting membership, which is comprised of music creators, including artists, producers, songwriters, and engineers.

-There are currently 30 fields (General, Pop, Gospel, Classical, etc.) and 84 distinct award categories across those fields.
+There are currently 25 Genre Fields (in addition to the General Field) and 86 distinct award categories across those fields.

 The Record Of The Year category recognizes the artist’s performance as well as the overall contributions of the producer(s), recording engineer(s), and/or mixer(s), if other than the performing artist.